 Festival in Madeira, Portugal © T.W. van Urk/Shutterstock

-This feature contains affiliate links; you can find out more about why we’ve partnered with Insight Guides here.
+This feature contains affiliate links; find out more about why we’ve partnered with Insight Guides.
 All recommendations remain editorially independent.

 Top image: The Algarve © ver0nicka/Shutterstock